khofstadter/enhancingaudiodescription.com/_posts/2024-02-28-darci-conference-announcement.md

 We look forward to receiving applications for these bursaries and supporting presenters who will benefit from attending the conference.
 To apply for a bursary you will first need to make an abstract submission to the conference.
 Please submit your abstract through [this portal](https://forms.gle/8885T9KPCcnyRGft6).
 Once you've made your submission please apply to the bursary through [this link](https://forms.gle/hj4UMVY4BQkbNT2S9).

+Deadline to apply for a bursary: 18th November 5pm UK time

 <br>

 ## Conference Roles